A beauty consultant and former hairdresser by profession, Jayne has been advising on cosmetics and skin and hair care for over 20 years.

 - If you want to lighten hair that is naturally blonde, you need 20 volume cream developer.

 - For dark brown to black, you need 30 or 40 volume depending on hair texture (30 for fine hair and 40 for coarser types), which gives maximal lift.
 Never go beyond 40 volume—it will burn your scalp and destroy your hair.
 When bleaching close to the root, 20 or 30 volume may suffice.

-- The strength of your toner should be 10 volume.
+- Ideally, the strength of your toner should be 10 volume.
 This deposits color without lift.
 Some toners, however, work best with 20 volume.

 Instead of buying developers of different strengths, you can dilute with water.
 If you dilute 40 volume developer with water to a ratio of 1-to-1, it will become 20 volume.
 If you dilute 1-to-1 again, it will become 10 volume.

-The only disadvantage of diluting is that the developer becomes runny, which makes it difficult to work with.
+The only disadvantage of diluting is that the developer becomes runny, which can make it difficult to work with.